 We invite you to bring your students on a very special field trip – a school sail aboard the gundalow PISCATAQUA on the tidal waters of New Hampshire and southern Maine.

 Our sailing season begins mid-May and runs through October, with sails offered mornings and afternoons Monday through Friday.
 Our standard 2.5 hour program is typically based in Portsmouth and can accommodate up to 27 students (with four adults).
-If two classes share a bus, gundalow staff will help arrange a shore-based activity for students when they’re not out on the boat.
+If two classes share a bus, gundalow staff will help arrange a shore-based activity for students when they’re not out on the boat (learn more about our full day program).

 Each season the PISCATAQUA visits one or two towns “up river” or in Great Bay, and we’ll be happy to arrange programs in other towns when possible.
 Our programs and activities are correlated with state frameworks and closely aligned with principles of both estuarine and ocean literacy.
 Gundalow crew will work with you to customize the trip and guarantee your class a meaningful educational experience.